EnvisionDoc/device_connection_en/howto/model/model_overview.md

 ## Model Permission

-The read and write permissions for the model can be divided into two categories: **Public Model** and **Private Model**.
+EnOS provides **Public Model** and **Private Model**, each having their own access policy.

 ### Public Model

-The public models are the domain standard models that are accumulated on EnOS and are made public to all organization units by EnOS.
-All OUs have read permission but no write permission to the public models.
+The public models are the standard models applicable to different industries that are accessible to all organization units (OUs) on EnOS.
+All OUs on EnOS have read access and no OU has write access to public models.

 ### Private Model

-The private models are created by the developers in their own OU.
-Private models are not open to the public and are visible only within the organization.
-The developers in the organization have read and write permissions to the private models.
+A private model is created by an OU.
+Private models are accessible only within the the creating OU.
+All users of this OU have read access, and only authorized users of this OU have write access to private models.

 ## Related Information